-Time is the number one reason people say they don’t exercise.
-It’s extremely challenging to implement and stick to a routine when we’re busy juggling work, school, relationships and family.
+Time is the number one reason people struggle to exercise.
+It can be challenging to implement and stick to a routine when we’re busy juggling work, school, relationships and family.
 What if you could do less and still see results?
-Here’s a deep dive into why doing less (time) can give you more.
+Here’s a deep dive into how HIIT can give maximal results on minimal time!

-In order to see results from your fitness program your body must undergo stress followed by metabolic and physiological adaptations.
-High intensity interval training (HIIT) is characterized by short, intermittent bursts of vigorous exercise, combined with periods of rest or low-intensity recovery.
+In order to see results from your fitness program, your body must undergo stress followed by metabolic and physiological adaptations.
+High intensity interval training or (HIIT) is characterized by short, intermittent bursts of vigorous exercise, combined with periods of rest.
 The appeal of this approach is pretty straightforward.
 Exercise sessions can be short and effective, making your time commitment less and your fitness adaptations greater.
 As an added bonus, when you finish a HIIT workout, your body continues to burn calories while simultaneously increasing muscle building signals.

 The main purpose of HIIT is to push your body beyond its comfort zone.
-The ideal interval should be at the top of the intensity ranking (for example an 8 or 9 on a 1-10 RPE scale).
-If you are doing HIIT right, your body should NEED recovery following the work period.
+The ideal interval should be at the top of the intensity range (for example an 8 or 9 on a 1-10 RPE scale).
+If you are doing HIIT right, your body requires recovery following the work period.
 How do you know if your effort is enough?
-We suggest using the “talk test” to determine if the intensity is appropriate.
+We suggest using the “talk test” to determine if your intensity is appropriate.
 Here’s a tip.
-If you can chat with a friend, (or scroll through social media/text) you’re most likely missing the benefits of high intensity intervals.
-Your effort should allow you to complete just a few words and leave you close to breathless, wanting and needing more recovery time before the next set!
+If you can chat with a friend you’re most likely missing the benefits of high intensity exercise.
+In a maximum effort, you won’t be able to say more than a few words before you are breathless.

 xx,